united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

   - /docs/features/unified-namespace
 ---

-The Unified Namespace is a centralized, standardized and event-driven data architecture that enables for seamless integration and communication across various devices and systems in an industrial environment.
+The Unified Namespace is a centralized, standardized, event-driven data architecture that enables for seamless integration and communication across various devices and systems in an industrial environment.
 It operates on the principle that all data, regardless of whether there is an immediate consumer,